TDS LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, May 4, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Telephone and Data Systems, Inc. ("TDS " or the "Company") (NYSE: TDS, TDSPrU, and TDSPrV) of a class action securities lawsuit.
+NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Telephone and Data Systems, Inc. ("TDS" or the "Company") (: TDS) of a class action securities lawsuit.

-CASE DETAILS: According to the filed complaint, during the class period, TDS made materially false and/or misleading statements and/or failed to disclose that: (i) Defendants had no reason to believe UScellular's "free upgrade" promotional activity, which was tested and trialed during the second quarter of 2022, was effective at reducing the UScellular's postpaid churn rate as they represented to investors, as opposed to merely adding new postpaid subscribers, when its churn rate was actually increasing or remaining constant over most quarters in the class period; (ii) UScellular was not making progress with respect to its churn rate, as it represented to investors; (iii) UScellular was not in fact balancing its promotional activity and its profitability; (iv) due to extreme competition among postpaid carriers, UScellular did not have the flexibility to offset the costs from widespread, expensive promotions with price increases; and (v) as a result of the Companies' decision for UScellular to continue engaging in heavy promotions to address its postpaid subscriber churn rate despite any lack of positive impact on churn rate, UScellular's profitability substantially declined.
+CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (i) defendants had no reason to believe UScellular’s “free upgrade” promotional activity, which was tested and trialed during the second quarter of 2022, was effective at reducing the UScellular’s postpaid churn rate as they represented to investors, as opposed to merely adding new postpaid subscribers, when its churn rate was actually increasing or remaining constant over most quarters in the class period; (ii) UScellular was not making progress with respect to its churn rate, as it represented to investors; (iii) UScellular was not in fact balancing its promotional activity and its profitability; (iv) due to extreme competition among postpaid carriers, UScellular did not have the flexibility to offset the costs from widespread, expensive promotions with price increases; and (v) as a result of the Companies’ decision for UScellular to continue engaging in heavy promotions to address its postpaid subscriber churn rate despite any lack of positive impact on churn rate, UScellular’s profitability substantially declined.

-WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in TDS during the relevant timeframe, you have until July 3, 2023 to request that the Court appoint you as lead plaintiff.
+WHAT'S NEXT?
+If you suffered a loss in TDS during the relevant time frame, you have until July 3, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services’ Top 50 Report as one of the top securities litigation firms in the United States.